-Why is Pakistan deporting undocumented Afghans?
+Why is Pakistan planning to deport undocumented Afghans?

 Pakistan sent a high-level delegation to Kabul for negotiations, the second such visit this year, and urged the Afghan Taliban to improve border controls.

 The two countries share a 2,640km-long (1,640-mile-long) border.
 It passes through rugged mountains, densely forested valleys and narrow rock passages.
-Its topography makes it extremely porous and difficult to control.
+Its topography makes it porous and difficult to control.

 How many refugees live in Pakistan and where are they based?